 Agency Wellness Champions are asked to participate on the team for at least two years.
 Each year you have a formal opportunity to withdraw or continue on the committee.

-Work Well is staffed by Project Manager Linda Feltes.
-She works from the Employee Insurance Division of Minnesota Management & Budget (MMB).
-Linda is readily available to help you build your wellness program.
-She can serve to consult, present and connect you to people, resources and ideas.
+Work Well is staffed by Project Manager Justin Roberson.
+He works from the Employee Insurance Division of Minnesota Management & Budget (MMB).
+Justin is readily available to help you build your wellness program.
+He can serve to consult, present and connect you to people, resources and ideas.

-Please feel welcome to explore the Work Well website and contact Linda.
+Please feel welcome to explore the Work Well website and contact Justin.

 State employees earn a rich package of wellness benefits.
 It is important for a Wellness Champion to understand and encourage the use of existing employee benefits.

 The State of Minnesota is self-insured and provides qualified employees with three health insurance carriers from which to choose: BlueCross BlueShield of Minnesota, HealthPartners and Preferred One.
 Routine physical exams are provided at no cost to the employee.
 Navitus provides our pharmacy benefits.

 The State of Minnesota offers eligible employees and their dependents a choice between two dental carriers: HealthPartners and the State Dental Plan.